-Maternity leave planning for female physicians is important work.
+Maternity leave planning for women physicians is important work.

 Women bring immense value to medicine (and every field for that matter), and they deserve a financial team in their corner helping them navigate the complex issues concerning maternity leave planning.

-A Vestia, we’re dedicated to helping our female physicians shine, equipping them with the support they need to find success and the confidence to advocate for themselves and their incredible worth.
+A Vestia, we’re dedicated to helping our women physicians shine, equipping them with the support they need to find success and the confidence to advocate for themselves and their incredible worth.

-How can female physicians create a maternity leave plan that works for them?
+How can women physicians create a maternity leave plan that works for them?
 Start by evaluating these five steps.

 1. Know Your Company Benefits